Coles Bay, Freycinet Peninsula, Schouten Island, Bear Hill

 The headland is home to a stunning array of native plants, including the giant Xanthorrhoea (Grass Trees).
 Continue along the white sands of Friendly Beaches, perhaps celebrating with a dip in the sparkling ocean waters.

 Then arrive back at the lodge where cool drinks and homemade afternoon tea await.
 End the day savouring a well-deserved meal, then relax with a glass of wine by the roaring fire.

 Rise early and head to the beach for morning coffee, or sleep in and pretend you never have to leave.
 After breakfast, there’s an optional walk along the fossil-rich ridgeline of Mt Mary and a descent to Saltwater Lagoon, where you’ll experience the curious honks and calls of countless wild black swans and pelicans in their natural nesting ground.

-After a delightful brunch – a convivial affair where experiences of the last four days are recalled and delicious food shared, take a final stroll along Friendly Beaches to Isaac’s Point, the meeting place for a bus trip back to Hobart.
+After a delightful brunch, a convivial affair where experiences of the last four days are recalled and delicious food shared, take a final stroll along Friendly Beaches to Isaac’s Point.

 We say goodbye to Friendly Beaches lodge and transfer back to Hobart.